• Training structure

 Objectives

-At the end of this module, the student will be able to develop the optimal statistical methodologies for estimation and hypothesis testing in certain families of parametric probability laws.
-He/she should understand the limitations of the inferences produced and be able to communicate them to users.
-Faced with small data sets, he or she will have to know how to choose the best approach in a reasoned manner and perform the necessary calculations with the R software.
+At the end of this module, students will be able to develop optimal statistical methodologies for estimation and hypothesis testing in certain families of parametric probability distributions.
+They will understand the limitations of the inferences produced and be able to communicate them to users.
+When dealing with small data sets, they will be able to choose the best approach in a reasoned manner and perform the necessary calculations using the R software.

 Read more

-Recommended prerequisites: A Bachelor's level course in descriptive statistics would be an asset.
+Recommended prerequisites: A bachelor's degree-level course in descriptive statistics would be an asset.

 Read more